brettz9/BADIPagesCreatedLinks/README.md

-The BADI Pages Created Links extension for Mediawiki ([Mediawiki page](https://www.mediawiki.org/wiki/Extension:BADI_Pages_Created_Links)) allows display of links in one's Mediawiki toolbox area which lead to other wiki or wiki-like sites whereby links will be colored differently depending on whether the page there has been created yet or not.
+The BADI Pages Created Links extension for Mediawiki ([Mediawiki page](https://www.mediawiki.org/wiki/Extension:BADI_Pages_Created_Links)) allows display of links in one's Mediawiki article footer and/or toolbox area which lead to other wiki or wiki-like sites whereby links will be colored differently depending on whether the page there has been created yet or not.

 The status of whether it was created yet or not is determined by `Last-Modified` on `HTTP 200` `HEAD` requests.